MEGAN LYSTER

 COMMITTEE MEMBER

-Outside of her work in the disability sector, Rachael is a keen dancer.
-She holds a Bachelor of Creativity in Commercial Dance from Whitireia Community Polytechnic and regularly dances at events around Wellington with Society Event Entertainment.
-She also holds a Master of Intercultural Communication and Applied Translation from Te Herenga Waka | Victoria University of Wellington.
+Outside of work in the disability sector, I am a keen dancer.
+I hold a Bachelor of Creativity in Commercial Dance from Whitireia Community Polytechnic and regularly dance at events around Wellington with Society Event Entertainment.
+I also hold a Master of Intercultural Communication and Applied Translation from Te Herenga Waka | Victoria University of Wellington.

 Leo Hoffman